Child Safeguarding Statement and Risk Assessment

 In undertaking this risk assessment, the board of management has endeavoured to identify as far as possible the risks of harm that are relevant to this school and to ensure that adequate procedures are in place to manage all risks identified.
 While it is not possible to foresee and remove all risk of harm, the school has in place the procedures listed in this risk assessment to manage and reduce risk to the greatest possible extent.

-This risk assessment has been completed by the Board of Management on 30th May 2023.
-It will be reviewed as part of the school’s annual
+This risk assessment has been reviewed by the Board of Management on 17th June 2025.
+It is reviewed as part of the school’s annual

 review of its Child Safeguarding Statement.